-3. No operations authorised in connection with this permission shall take place within 3 metres of any hedgerow nor within 5 metres of any tree within or bordering the site without the written consent of the Local Planning Authority, and operations shall only take place when these protective areas have been clearly marked out to the satisfaction of the Local Planning Authority.
+3. No operations authorised in connection with this permission shall take place within 10 metres of any hedgerow or tree within or bordering the site without the written consent of the Local Planning Authority, and operations shall only take place when these protective areas have been clearly marked out to the satisfaction of the Local Planning Authority.